shreyasrox2326/GDSC-6th-April/README.md

 sierp.py
-plots the sierpinsky triangle using the chaos game algorithm, each point is 1 pixel.
+plots the sierpinsky triangle using the chaos game algorithm, each point is 1 pixel. its cool if you use the magnifying glass and zoom in to see individual pixels

 sierp-anim.py
 same thing but animated, to show how it works, requires user input which can be 1 or 2